 To successfully acquire new donors, your nonprofit needs to set donor acquisition goals.

-This will vary significantly from one nonprofit to another, however, a good step to take first is to pull data from the past 5 years and take a look at your donor acquisition and donor retention from the past.
+Donor acquisition goals will vary significantly from one nonprofit to another.
+However, a good step to take first is to pull data from the past five years and review your donor acquisition and donor retention rates.

-Additionally, pull out the goals of your organization for the next year (and 3 and 5), as well as any mission and vision statements.
+Additionally, pull out the goals of your organization for the next year (and three and five years), as well as any mission and vision statements.

 Look at how many donors you need to acquire and how much money you need to raise this year to progress towards your mission, and balance that out with results from the past.